Here's what we'll cover:

 Oil and gas accounting software focuses on tracking energy projects and partnerships, including the acquisition and development of land leases for natural resources.
-The software can also track the status of leases and share it throughout a company while automatically posting land payments to the general ledger.
+It can also track the status of leases and share it throughout a company while automatically posting land payments to the general ledger.

 Companies can also monitor the financial positions of each general or limited partner.
 Larger-scale companies might require additional features, such as multiple currency options.

-Energy accounting software typically includes standard features, such as accounts receivable and accounts payable.
-In addition to these features, there are a number of industry-specific functions that software buyers should be aware of.
-Specific features of oil and gas accounting software include:
+Energy accounting systems typically includes standard features, such as accounts receivable and accounts payable.
+In addition to these features, there are a number of industry-specific functions that buyers should be aware of.
+Specific features include:

-Energy software packages can generate state and federal reports required by auditing government agencies such as the Department of Energy, Environmental Protection Agency, or Department of Defense.
-Sorting profitability by site, activity, crew, geologist/engineer, and customer is also a helpful tool in energy accounting software.
+Energy software packages can generate state and federal reports required by auditing government agencies such as the Department of Energy, Environmental Protection Agency or Department of Defense.
+Sorting profitability by site, activity, crew, geologist/engineer and customer is also a helpful tool in energy accounting systems.
 Software dispatch systems can help with scheduling and recording load pickups while providing information such as directions and gate combinations.

-When evaluating oil and gas accounting software, buyers should consider the following:
+When evaluating these systems, buyers should consider the following:

 We're able to offer this service to buyers for free, because software vendors pay us on a "pay-per-lead" basis.
 Buyers get great advice.
 Sellers get great referrals.